sohail-c/project1/project1.md

 ### Group Decision: Incremental Development with Elements of SCRUM
 We ended up deciding on Incremental Development with integrated parts of SCRUM for this piece of software.
 The fast-paced timeline and pressure to deliver a working product quickly make it essential to release a basic version early and then build upon it through continuous updates.
 This approach allows the team to gather feedback from stakeholders early on, especially since one team member already has strong relationships with them.
 The evolving requirements, small team, and need for frequent iterations are the main strengths of Incremental Development.

+### Alternate Decision: SCRUM
+An alternate option we discussed was a strictly SCRUM model, which would emphasize the need for testing and evolving requirements.
+We decided on a mix with the Incremental model because this project would not utilize all aspects of SCRUM.
 ---

 ### Scenario #7